progrium/progrium.com/source/blog/2015-10-05-the-next-10-years-megalith.html.markdown

 ---
 I've decided what I'm going to be working on for the next 10 years.
 It's epic and exciting, and I'm going to need your help.
 It's called Megalith.

 The past few years I've been spending most of my working hours writing open source software related to a project I worked on in 2012 called [Docker](http://docker.com).
-It was created as a skunkworks collaboration between me and some talented engineers at dotCloud, now Docker.
+Docker was created as a skunkworks collaboration between me and some talented engineers at dotCloud, now Docker.
 The company pivoted 100% to Docker and is now worth about a billion dollars.
 As an independent, I didn't stay with Docker, I moved on to the next problem.
 Docker was one piece of a grander vision.

 To help pay for this lifestyle, I've experimented with sponsorships and even fell into lucky situations.
 And contracting.
 Last year I tried to make it a little more sustainable by starting [Glider Labs](http://gliderlabs.com) with a friend.
 We focused on consulting around Docker.
 We helped some of the first people to actually run Docker in production.
-We did this to learn and get a better grasp on real problems.
+We did this to learn and get a better grasp on the Real Problems.
 Something many vendors in this space don't really do.
 We learned a lot and as a result we ended up making a lot more open source software.

-The problem is that there is a lot to make.
+The problem is that there is a lot more to make.
 This ideal I have in mind that's been developing in my head for over 5 years is a massive undertaking.
 I've realized if I'm going to keep pursuing it, a few things need to change.
-A better vehicle to do the work, and a unifying project to get help.
+I need a better vehicle in which to do the work, and a unifying project to get help.

 ## Building a better organization for this work

 The software I write that people love comes from an almost obsessive-compulsive drive that goes beyond and even against the idea of startups.
-With the exception of Docker and a few other collaborations, I've never made anything that people loved while working at a startup.
+With the exception of Docker and a few other collaborations, I've never made anything that people loved while working for a startup.
 Naming and evangelizing webhooks was not something anybody paid me to do.
 In fact, a lot of projects I've built or think should exist are too small to sustain a startup.
 Does that mean they shouldn't be built?
 Or that I should temporarily dedicate my life to maybe making one of them work as a startup?

 Even a "non-growth" lifestyle business is quite a commitment to make work.
 My friend [Alan Shreve](https://inconshreveable.com/) made [Ngrok](https://ngrok.com/), inspired by my tool [Localtunnel](https://github.com/progrium/localtunnel), and has made a lifestyle business out of it.
-Aside from a few other projects all designed of course to support this lifestyle business, this is what he spends his working hours on.
+Aside from a few other projects, all designed of course to support this lifestyle business, this is how he spends his working hours on.

 Given my goals and values I do prefer this approach, but it still poses a problem.
-The time spent writing lines of code to support a business, the time spent figuring out market fit, the time spent on support and operations ... this is time not moving forward.
+The time spent writing lines of code to support a business, the time spent figuring out market fit, the time spent on support and operations ... this is time not moving forward to me.
 It's extracting wealth out of something that already exists.
 Why do this?
 So Alan can sustain himself and potentially fund other projects.
 In the meantime, there's a lot of great open source software that he's not making.

 His goal is passive income.
 For a lot of us independents, that's the dream.
 It may or may not realize in full, but it's certainly time consuming either way.
 In that way, it's sort of just a smaller variation of the startup lottery.

 Meanwhile, in the same time, I've put out dozens of open source projects that solve problems or work towards dissolving larger problems in the long term.
 It's actually a bit annoying.
 I can't help it.
 The only way I see it stopping is if I leave the space altogether.
 I don't get paid to do 90% of these projects.
-They help bring me contract work, but only to take away from supporting and building a community around those projects.
+They help bring me contract work, but seemingly only to take time away from supporting and building a community around those projects.

 The other problem, for me, is that running a business causes you to make software differently.
-You think about software you can sell, or that supports software you can sell.
+You think about building software you can sell, or that supports software you can sell.
 More than doing one thing well, you think about the features people will pay for.
 More than making it simple, you think about obscure and annoying enterprise and legacy use cases.
 Conventional knowledge says you must do those in some way at some point because that's How It Works.

 The problem is worse for startups that take VC money.
 Even VCs that "get it" and let you focus on open source traction still expect you to eventually figure out how to monetize and make them millions.
 To varying degrees this often makes startups: